Israeli occupation of the West Bank: Indirect costs to Israel

+In April 1968, Yeshayahu Leibowitz stated that were Israel to rule over millions of Palestinians, the nature of the occupation would compel it to become a Shin Bet state, with negative ramifications for its own institutions.

 The indirect cost to the Israeli economy for defense outlays and maintaining operations in the territories has also been substantial.
 One analysis has concluded that the costs of maintaining Israel's occupation is a contributing factor to the rise of poverty in Israel, where poverty levels have jumped from one in ten families in the 1970s, compared to one in five at present.
 The high costs of subsidizing the settlement project shifted investment from Israel's development towns on its periphery and led to cutbacks in sectors like health care, education and welfare.
 The settlement surge under Begin's Likud government was detrimental to housing development for Israelis in Israel: 44% of the entire budget of the Ministry of Housing and Construction in 1982 went to West Bank settlements.
 The substitution of imported foreign labour for Palestinians has also arguably lowered the bargaining power of Israeli blue-collar workers.
 In the aftermath of the Second Intifada, the budgetary allocations for Israel's social security net were reduced drastically: between 2001 and 2005 as defense outlays ratcheted up, child allowances were cut by 45%, unemployment compensation by 47%, and income maintenance by 25%.
 The annual growth, NIS 4.6 billion, in the defence budget for the decade 2007 onwards recommended by the Brodet Commission was close to Israel's total annual expenditure on higher education.
 Defense specialists also claim that guarding settlers lowers the combat readiness of soldiers, since they have far less time to train.
 It is also argued that the logic of settlements undermines Israel's rule of law.